A recipe – Easy beef stew with ‘cacio & pepe’ dumplings

 [buymeapie-recipe id=’3′]beef stew

-4 responses to “A recipe – Easy beef stew with ‘cacio & pepe’ dumplings”
+4 thoughts on “A recipe – Easy beef stew with ‘cacio & pepe’ dumplings

 1. I’m not overly keen on dumplings (too British to my taste) but your stew looks delicious.
 I might change my mind about dumplings.
 Why adding olives would be an odd suggestion?
 I do love olives, so that wouldn’t be a problem for me.I sometimes add a little bit of dark chocolate to the beef stew as well.